Four-Nine-Digital/nextjs-ssg-starter/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Content Manangement with Contentful

+This project utilizes [Contentful](https://www.contentful.com/developers/) as a Content Management System (CMS) to streamline content creation, management, and delivery.
+Contentful provides a flexible and headless CMS architecture, allowing content authors to create and update content independently from the presentation layer.

+In this project, we leverage [Contentful Compose](https://www.contentful.com/help/introduction-to-compose/) to facilitate the creation and management of page types.
+Contentful Compose is an application designed by Contentful to simplify the process of building and publishing web pages.
+It focuses on providing an intuitive and user-friendly experience for editors and authors, streamlining the content creation workflow.
+Please refer to the official [Compose setup guide documentation](https://www.contentful.com/help/install-compose/) and the [_Building A Website with Compose in Next.js_ document](https://www.contentful.com/developers/docs/compose/building-a-website-with-compose/).

+The package [**@contentful/rich-text-react-renderer**](https://www.npmjs.com/package/@contentful/rich-text-react-renderer#rich-text-react-renderer) is used to render Contentful rich text field types.

 ## Deploy

 This repository uses [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) for automated deployment of the Next.js application with [Static Site Generation(SSG)](https://nextjs.org/docs/pages/building-your-application/rendering/static-site-generation).
 The deployment pipeline follows these steps: